javelit/docs/content/develop/quick-references/release-notes/_index.md

 # Release notes

-This page lists highlights, bug fixes, and known issues for the latest release of Jeamlit.
+This page lists highlights, bug fixes, and known issues for the latest release of Javelit.
 {/*
 If you're looking for information about nightly releases or experimental features, see [Pre-release features](/develop/quick-reference/prerelease).
 */}

-## Upgrade Jeamlit
+## Upgrade Javelit

 <Tip>

-Find the latest version of Jeamlit in the [maven central repository](https://central.sonatype.com/artifact/io.jeamlit/jeamlit).
+Find the latest version of Javelit in the [maven central repository](https://central.sonatype.com/artifact/io.javelit/javelit).

 </Tip>